nicokruger/inmytree.co.za/app/blog/how-to-speed-up-your-bespoke-machine-learning-algorithms-by-up-to-100x/index.md

     content: "https://www.inmytree.co.za/social/speed-up-ml.png"
 ---

-At my employer Digitata, we recently redesigned our pricing algorithm to run AWS native.
+At my employer [Digitata](https://vaitom.digitata.com), we recently redesigned our pricing algorithm to run AWS native.
 We are seeing seeing a speed up of up to 100x in training times.
 This post is all about how we did it.

-As you may already know, the basic ways of speeding up any kind of algorithm, can be summed up as always <span class="text-xs">(*non exhaustive list*)</span>:
+As you may already know, the basic ways of speeding up any kind of algorithm, are:

 - Use a bigger machine.
 Not always practical or affordable.
 - Run it in parallel.
 - Optimise the algorithm.
 Usually starting with the data preparation.

-Traditionally at Digitata, we have preferred the lazy option: #1 - just make the machine bigger!
+Traditionally at Digitata, we have preferred the option: #1 - just make the machine bigger!
 This time, however, we decided to do it _right_.
 We decided to run it in parallel.
 After all, that's what AWS is really good at, right?

 ## How